-YEAR 6 TRANSITION PROGRAM
+TRANSITION PROGRAM

-Our Year 6 Transition Program supports the students as they move from the Junior School to the Senior School.
-All Year 6 students enjoy the opportunity to take part in a wide range of events and activities alongside the Senior School students throughout the year.
+Our Transition Program supports the students as they move from the Junior School to the Senior School.
+All Year 6 students enjoy a variety of opportunities to join a wide range of events and activities alongside the Senior School students throughout the year.
 This approach promotes strong relationships among all students and teachers prior to entering Senior School.
-Activities include Senior School assemblies and form classes, participating in the Senior School Buddy Days - which involves the Year 6 students attending Senior School classes with their Buddy - and joining the end of year activities events.
+Activities include Senior School assemblies and form classes, and joining the end of year activities events.